Valeri Klementiev

-Valeri Klementiev (died 1971) was an international speedway rider from the Soviet Union.
+Valeri Klementiev (5 August 1946 – 7 April 1971) was a Russian speedway rider.
+He represented the Soviet Union.

 Speedway career

 Klementiev became a European Champion, after winning the gold medal at the 1969 European Final.
 He also reached the final of the Speedway World Championship in the 1969 Individual Speedway World Championship.

+Klemetiev won the silver medal at the Soviet Union championship in 1969 and also won the European final in 1969.
+He qualified for the European final and then the world final as part of the 1970 Individual Speedway World Championship.

-He was killed at a young age during a race in May 1971 in Russia.
+He was killed at a young age during a race on 7 April 1971 in Russia.